Jake2020/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 # FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures
-Repository to hold my FreeCodeCamp JavaScript Algorithms and Data Structures projects and certificate
+A repository to hold my FreeCodeCamp 'JavaScript Algorithms and Data Structures' projects and certificate.

+Each project has been hosted on GitHub pages as a simple interactive and responsive webpage made up of HTML, CSS, JavaScript, and Bootstrap, so the user can test the code as well as read it.

 GitHub Pages Link (for my reference): https://jake2020.github.io/FreeCodeCamp-JavaScript-Algorithms-and-Data-Structures/